 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of long-term patients taking antianxiety drugs.
+This figure is a measure of the percent of long-term stay residents taking antianxiety drugs.

 Managing Depression Among Residents